 It’s appropriate that we should still call this condition by its medieval name "colic," since we know about as much about its causes today as we knew 800 years ago.

-A colicky baby is one who cries a lot and can’t be pacified.
-Technically, if a baby cries for more than 3 hours a day, more than 3 days a week for at least 3 weeks, it’s colic.
-Colic affects boys and girls equally and tends to run from the age of 3 weeks to the age of 3 to 4 months.
+A colicky baby is one who cries a lot and can’t easily be pacified.
+Though there isn’t a full agreement on the definition of colic, a common one is that if an otherwise healthy baby cries for more than 3 hours a day, more than 3 days a week for at least 3 weeks, it’s colic.
+Colic affects boys and girls equally, and the incidence is also similar between breast and formula fed infants, as well as full term and preterm infants.
+It tends to run from the age of 3 weeks to the age of 3 to 4 months.

 Other factors that have been found in some cases to have an influence on babies include: